 One class period and two three-hour laboratory periods a week.
-Credit, 6 hours.
+Credit, 3 hours.

-ELEMENTARY CLOTHING AND TEXTILES.-The study of textile fibers, manufacture of fabrics, testing of materials as a background for intelligent buying, hand and machine sewing, and the construction processes applied in the making of washable garments.
+2. ELEMENTARY CLOTHING AND TEXTILES.-The study of textile fibers, manufacture of fabrics, testing of materials as a background for intelligent buying, a study of children's clothing, hand and machine sewing, and the construction processes applied in the making of washable garments.
 Care and repair of clothing.